Updated: October 13, 2022

 - The best time to weigh yourself is in the morning.

-- Weighing yourself before your first meal of the day will give you the most accurate weight measurement.
+- Weighing yourself before your first meal of the day will give you the most accurate and true weight measurement.
 It’s best done after you’ve used the restroom and without clothing.

 - Daily weigh-ins can help you monitor your weight loss progress and reach your goals.